Assamese cinema: 2020

 Kenny Basumatary directed the films Jiya, Local Utpaat and Local Kung Fu 3, which were mildly successful.
 Local Utpaat earned more than 1 Crore, becoming the fifth film to do so in Assamese cinema.

 2021

 In 2021, the Assamese film Bridge, directed by Kripal Kalita, received strong critical acclaim and performed well in limited theatrical release.

 2022

 In 2022, the romantic drama Emuthi Puthi attracted significant attention and saw success across Assam, marking a strong post-pandemic recovery for Assamese cinema.

 2023

 In 2023, Sri Raghupati became one of the most successful Assamese films of the decade, grossing more than ₹13 crore worldwide and setting multiple regional box-office records.

 2024

 In 2024, Local Utpaat, directed by Kenny Basumatary, continued its strong run at the box office and entered the ₹1-crore-plus club, becoming the fifth Assamese film to achieve this milestone.

 2025

 In 2025, Roi Roi Binale, the final film of Zubeen Garg, became the highest-grossing Assamese film of all time.
-The film broke all previous records, collecting more than ₹25 crore within two weeks of release.
+The film broke all previous records, collecting more than ₹42 crore at the box office.